paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-863-naval-vessels.md

 #### Effective Date of 2018 Amendment
 Amendment by section 807(d)(2) of Pub.
 L. 115–232 effective Feb.
 1, 2019, with provision for the coordination of amendments and special rule for certain redesignations, see section 800 of Pub.
 L. 115–232, set out as a note preceding [section 3001 of this title](./chapter-201-definitions.md#section-3001).

-#### Treatment of Currently Deployed Vessels
+#### Treatment of Currently Deployed Vessels; Extension of Limitation for U.S.S.
+Shiloh
 Pub.
 L. 115–232, div.
-A, title III, § 323(b), Aug.
+A, title III, § 323(b), (c), Aug.
 13, 2018, 132 Stat.
-1720, provided that: “In the case of any naval vessel that has been forward deployed overseas for a period in excess of ten years as of the date of the enactment of this Act [Aug.
-13, 2018], the Secretary of the Navy shall ensure that such vessel is assigned a homeport in the United States by not later than three years after the date of the enactment of this Act.”
+1720, as amended by Pub.
+L. 116–92, div.
+A, title III, § 353(2), Dec.
+20, 2019, 133 Stat.
+1321; Pub.
+L. 116–283, div.
+A, title III, § 344, Jan.
+1, 2021, 134 Stat.
+3538, provided that: “(b) Treatment of Currently Deployed Vessels.—In the case of any aircraft carrier, amphibious ship, cruiser, destroyer, frigate, or littoral combat ship that has been forward deployed overseas for a period in excess of ten years as of the date of the enactment of this Act [Aug.
+13, 2018], the Secretary of the Navy shall ensure that such vessel is assigned a homeport in the United States by not later than three years after the date of the enactment of this Act. “(c) Extension of Limitation on Length of Overseas Forward Deployment for U.S.S.
+Shiloh (CG–67).—Notwithstanding subsection (b), the Secretary of the Navy shall ensure that the U.S.S.
+Shiloh (CG–67) is assigned a homeport in the United States by not later than September 30, 2023.”

 <a id="section-8691"></a>